Zidichy/Server/README.md

 Swedish guide on how to do everything is at https://www.sweclockers.com/forum/post/18019307

-English guide will be available in awhile!
+English guide will be available in soon.